tanapoom0347/api_db/README.md

 # API URL

 /user123 - user simple API for test.
 Note: can use x-www-form-urlencoded in POSTMAN.
+/std001 - student simple API for test.
+Note: can use x-www-form-urlencoded in POSTMAN.